machineware-gmbh/vcml/doc/session.md

 ----
 ## VCML Session Protocol (VSP)
-Communication between UI tool and simulation is conducted according to the VCML Session Protocol (VSP), which has been modelled after the [GDB remote serial protocol](https://sourceware.org/gdb/current/onlinedocs/gdb/Remote-Protocol.html).
+Communication between UI tool and simulation is conducted according to the VCML Session Protocol (VSP), which has been modeled after the [GDB remote serial protocol](https://sourceware.org/gdb/current/onlinedocs/gdb/Remote-Protocol.html).
 Communication packets have the following layout: